tropiano4/tropiano-srg/README.md

 Description of major codes:

-* Jupyter notebooks titled with an extension figures.ipynb are used to generate figures which go to the __Figures__ folder.
+* Jupyter notebooks titled with an extension fig.ipynb are used to generate figures which go to the __Figures__ folder.

 * phase_shifts.py - Calculates phase shifts given an NN potential.
 Work in progress.